More than 30 commercial and industrial customers are currently connected to a Class C recycled water supply.

 Class C recycled water is produced by all our water reclamation plants.

 Recycled water is a renewable resource, not dependent on rainfall.
 It is always in supply, regardless of climate or population factors.

 When used for irrigation, the nutrients in recycled water may reduce the need for fertiliser.

 Recycled water is not subject to water restrictions, and is cheaper that drinking (potable) water.

 Based on EPA guidelines, class C recycled water is suitable for a range of purposes, including

 Class C recycled water is not suitable or recommended for

-No. Water restrictions do not apply to recycled water.
-Similarly, the Permanent Water Saving Plan does not apply to recycled water.
+No, water restrictions do not apply to recycled water.
+Similarly, permanent water saving rules do not apply to recycled water.